In Search of the Perfect Schnitzel Recipe

 Put oil to heat in a heavy large skillet to come up about ⅓ inch deep.

-While the oil is heating, get everything ready: Mix the flour with the seasonings and place in a plate.
+While the oil is heating, get everything ready: Mix the flour with the seasonings of your choice in a plate.
 Beat the eggs with the plant milk in a bowl.
 Place the bread crumbs in a separate plate.

 Transfer onto a plate lined with paper towels to absorb any excess moisture.